gpaneda/philo-automation-ott/notepad.md

 - test suite runs should be retained in the dashboard after they are run
 - logs should not be too verbose - only failed errors should be displayed or if the test passed
-- [ ] Need to have the results of the tests integrated into the dashboard so that it can be displayed in the Test Suite page
+- [ ] Need to have the results of the tests integrated into the dashboard so that it can be displayed in the Test Suite page -[ ] Include historical run both in Test Suite Page and Test History page
+- [ ] Troubleshoot Stop Run button - does not work
+- [ ] Pass Failed state not updating in test suite page
+- [ ] Not all tests are logged into the test history page
+- [ ] Device should be disabled when it is running a test
+- [ ] Landing page status not updating

 ### Notes for Performance Testing
 - [ ] Research on common performance testing tools and frameworks